scalefocus/EnvChanger/README.md

 EnvChanger is a simple tool that helps developers and testers to switch between backend environments really quickly without having to download a specific build.

-Displays a button in the top right corner that when selected, presents an alert with the given possible environments allowing users to easily swap them.
+Displays a button in the top left corner that when selected, presents an alert with the given possible environments allowing users to easily swap them.

 ## Example